-(a) Name(s) of the related party and nature of the Relationship Name Mangal Industries Limited ("MIL") Relationship Promoter of the Company, Owned and Controlled by Promoters of the Company.
-Wholly Owned Subsidiary of RNGalla Family Private Limited, Promoter of the Company. (b) Nature of contracts/ arrangements/ transactions Income: Sale of goods, interest income, other recoveries and sharing of expenses.
-Expenses: Purchase of materials, plastic components, storage racks and sharing of expenses. (c) Duration of the contracts / arrangements/ transactions On-Going and based on the requirements (d) Salient terms of the contracts or arrangements or transactions including the value if any Based on transfer pricing guidelines
+(a) Name(s) of the related party and Name Mangal Industries Limited ("MIL") nature of the Relationship Relationship Promoter of the Company, Owned and Controlled by Promoters of the Company.
+Wholly Owned Subsidiary of RNGalla Family Private Limited, Promoter of the Company. (b) Nature of contracts/ arrangements/ transactions e of goods, interest income, other recoveries and sharing of expenses. rchase of materials, plastic components, storage racks and sharing of expenses. (c) Duration of the contracts / arrangements/ transactions On-Going and based on the requirements (d) Salient terms of the contracts or arrangements or transactions including the value if any Based on trans fer pricing guidelines